 What are waste costs in catering?

-Waste costs are all ingredients you've purchased and prepared, but haven't sold.
-In catering this happens often because you have to estimate in advance how many people will come and what they'll eat.
+Waste costs represent all ingredients you've purchased and prepared but haven't sold.
+Catering creates this challenge because you must estimate guest counts and preferences weeks in advance.

 The three types of waste

-To calculate exactly what you're losing, split your waste into three categories:
+To calculate exactly what you're losing, break your waste into three distinct categories:

 Calculate your purchase value

-First add up what you purchased for this event.
+Start by totaling what you bought specifically for this event.
 Calculate per ingredient:

 ⚠️ Note: